Home » Trans Equality »

 An example of victimisation:

 In most situations the law very clearly protects people from being treated differently on grounds of gender reassignment.
-However there are some situations, such as sports competitions, religious bodies and single-sex services, where the level of protection is more complicated and it may sometimes be lawful to treat some trans people differently from other service users.
+However there are some situations, such as sports competitions and religious bodies, where the level of protection is more complicated and it may sometimes be lawful to treat some trans people differently from other service users.

 Where deemed necessary for safety or fair competition, sports bodies can require a trans person to have undergone specified physical changes in order to compete as a particular sex.